 It is hoped that in 5-10 years this technique could be used to grow livers (and possibly other organs) for human transplants.
 Every year thousands of donated livers are discarded because they are damaged and therefore unsuitable for transplants but they could be used as the scaffolds.
 Stem cells from the patient (or embryo stem cells) could then be used to grow the new liver cells.
 This would remove the problem of transplant rejection.

-This sounds amazing but scientists are cautiously optimistic as other new procedures which utilise growing new tissue in the lab like this has not lived up to the hype in the past.
+This sounds amazing but online casino scientists are cautiously optimistic as other new procedures which utilise growing new tissue in the lab like this has not lived up to the hype in the past.

 It seems that our rodent friends are earning their keep as the next procedure involves mice being saved from being stung to death by plastic antibodies.